collocations.org

 the substantial debts that the company owed to the bank

-incur, run up
+accumulate, incur, run up

 She ran up huge debts on her credit card.

-clear, meet, pay (back/off), repay, settle
+clear, eliminate, meet, pay, pay back, pay off, repay, retire (AmE,finance), settle

-Without a job, he''ll never clear his debts. | It''ll take months to pay off all your debts.
+Without a job, he'll never clear his debts.

-Without a job, he''ll never clear his debts. | It''ll take months to pay off all your debts.
+It'll take months to pay off all your debts.

-reduce | tackle
+reduce

-The new governments main aim is to tackle the country''s massive debt.
+The new governments main aim is to tackle the country's massive debt.

 default on

-cancel, wipe off/out, write off
+cancel, erase, forgive, wipe out, write off

-After a series of meetings, the banks were forced to write off the company''s debts.
+After a series of meetings, the banks were forced to write off the company's debts.

-(= pay interest on) The fall in exports has left the country unable to service its debts.
+The fall in exports has left the country unable to service its debts.

-reschedule, restructure
+refinance, reschedule, restructure

 secure